tsukhu/nxplorerjs-microservice-starter/README.md

 ```

 ### Try It

 * Point you're browser to [http://localhost:3000](http://localhost:3000)
 * Invoke the example REST endpoints directly or via swagger `http://localhost:3000/api`
 * Invoke the prometheus metrics using the endpoint `curl http://localhost:3000/metrics`

 ### FAQ

-* tslint appearing in VSCode IDE
+* tslint error appearing in VSCode IDE for node_modules
 ```
 // Configure glob patterns of file paths to exclude from linting "tslint.exclude": "**/node_modules/**/*.ts"
 ```

 ### License

 MIT